jaabell/jaabell/content/from_wp/sne-0-stochastic-inverse-pendulum.md

 Doing 5000 Monte-Carlo draws and plotting all the responses together we get:[![ensemble][]][ensemble]

-About half of the the pendulums swing to the left and the other half to the right.
+-About half of the the pendulums swing to the left and the other half to the right.
 This would result in a bimodal distribution and is a mere artifact of the mathematical model used.
 Indeed, what the model perceives as two distinct equilibrium points are actually the same